jsakamoto/Toolbelt.Blazor.InvokeDownloadAsync/README.md

 dotnet add package Toolbelt.Blazor.InvokeDownloadAsync
 ```

-After that, you can use the `InvokeDownloadAsync()` extension method for the `IJSRuntime` interface if you have opened the `Toolbelt.Blazor.Extensions` namespace.
+After that, you can use the `InvokeDownloadAsync()` extension method for the `IJSRuntime` interface.

 ### Syntax